KyleAMathews/superagent-bluebird-promise/README.md

 `npm install superagent-bluebird-promise`

 ## Usage
-Simple require this package somewhere in your app and then you can call `.promise()` instead of `.end()` to get a promise for your requests.
+Simply require this package somewhere in your app.
+Then you can call `.promise()` instead of `.end()` to get a promise for your requests.

 ```javascript